dantrellperson/portfolio/README.md

 - My CSS style sheet is separated into sections corresponding to the part of the website that respective section affects.

-- My main Javascript file controls the showing and hiding of my menu
+- My main Javascript file controls the showing and hiding of my menu, scrolling, and the dark light theme

 * First section